olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 5- automated tools will not help you, because someone does that before
 6- logic vulnerabilities are good to start with as it hard to find by automated scanners

+<u><a href="https://nakerah.net/podcast/13-ahmed-shosha-security-researcher-microsoft/" style="color:#000000;">Nakerah Podcast 12, Ahmed Shosha</a></u>

+1. You do not have to be a graduate of CS or engineering school to be a successful security professional.
+2. Learning is a journey and not a race.
+There is no early/late arrivals.
+Take a decision and start executing.
+3. Sometimes we may not be able to figure out our true passion.
+It's important to spend enough time in the beginning getting exposed to different tracks...may be you have not hit the thing you like most yet!
+4. Being able to finish reading a book in a specific track and enjoying it is usually an indicator that you are a good fit for this track.
+5. Being rejected in scholarships does not mean you are not a good fit.
+Also being accepted does not guarantee you are a good one.
+6. Almost all problems can be tackled by persistence.
+7. Solid understanding of fundamentals is your interview passing ticket in big companies.
+8. There is no one that fits all plan/roadmap.
+Everyone should do his homework and contribute significantly to building his own plan.

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer